wp-plugins/simply-exclude/readme.txt

 None

 == Version Histroy ==
-Revision history
+<p>Revision history<br />
-1.0 - 2007-11-20: Initial release
+1.0 - 2007-11-20: Initial release<br />
-1.1 - 2008-12-15: Added logic to work with WP version greater than 2.2
+1.1 - 2008-12-15: Added logic to work with WP version greater than 2.2<br />
 1.5 - 20008-04-27 Fixed display issues.
 Changes 'List' to 'Archive'.
 Added tags inclusion/exclusion login.
-Works only with WP 2.3 and greater.
+Works only with WP 2.3 and greater.<br />
 1.6 - 2008-05-22 Fixed various items.
 Added format display for Categories and Pages to reveal hierarchy, Disable plugin functions when searching in admin.
-This also corrected a display exclusion bug when showing categories and pages.
+This also corrected a display exclusion bug when showing categories and pages. </p>